asinerum/project/alt/node/vechain/README.md

 2. Download this app's source code from Github repository to your working folder;

-3. Initialize NODEJS workspace in the working folder by running console command	"npm init";
+3. Initialize NODEJS workspace in the working folder by running console command	"npm install";

 4. Run console command "node send.js";